facetoe/zenpy/docs/zenpy.rst

 Rate Limiting
 -------------

-Zendesk imposes rate limiting (https://developer.zendesk.com/rest_api/docs/core/introduction#rate-limits).
-By default Zenpy will detect this and wait the required period before trying again, however for some use cases this is not desirable.
-Zenpy offers two additional configuration options to control rate limiting:
+Zendesk imposes `rate limiting <https://developer.zendesk.com/rest_api/docs/core/introduction#rate-limits>`__.
+By default :class:`Zenpy` will detect this and wait the required period before trying again, however for some use cases this is not desirable. :class:`Zenpy` offers two additional configuration options to control rate limiting:

 1.  `proactive_ratelimit`

-    If you wish to avoid ever hitting the rate limit you can set the `proactive_ratelimit` parameter when instantiating Zenpy:
+    If you wish to avoid ever hitting the rate limit you can set the `proactive_ratelimit` parameter when instantiating :class:`Zenpy`:

     .. code:: python